 Don't be fooled by the name, Chinese almond cookies can be found all around the world, and there are many similar versions by appearance involving almonds.
-There are Spanish almendrados, qurabiya (a shortbread biscuit made with almonds), and even Turkish acıbadem kurabiyesi.
+There are Spanish almendrados, qurabiya (a shortbread biscuit made with almonds), The Pasticcini di Mandorle or Almond Cookies from Sicily, Italian Cantuccini, and even Turkish acıbadem kurabiyesi.
 For now, let's focus on the Chinese almond cookies and what makes them so delicious.

 When it comes to main characteristics, the cookie itself is dry, crispy, and sweet - originally known as a walnut cookie in China which first appeared in the 16th century.
 Few treats have such a long and rich history.

 The recipe was first created in the emperor’s palace, where it was considered a royalty cookie.
 However, when the recipe later became available to the commoners, it was so popular that some will even call the Chinese walnut cookie (its original form) a National Cookie.
 There is even a National Chinese Almond Cookie Day celebrated on April 9th and is now a trademark in Chinese-American cooking since it was brought to America with the immigrants in the 19th century.
 It was typically served during Chinese New Year but now it's available year-round.

 It's not used just to satisfy a sweet tooth...
 In some Chinese restaurants, they are served to cleanse the palate after several courses, rather than being regarded as a dessert.